 "We used to say, 'ah hell, we're young.'
 But now we see that life is sad."

 Abruptly, in runs a woman with bandaged hands and noticeably connected eyebrows: "I'm not meant to be here.
 I don't understand how this has happened....
 You must help me....
 I was trying to find my way out."
 Claiming a fire, she says, "I can't use my hands; I can't use my hands.
 I have to get back ... home.
 There's only one way left for me to return, and it lies in your hands now."
-Kate agrees to help, finds three scraps of paper, and obediently draws a line, a cross, and a curve.
+Kate agrees to help: "We'll get you home."
+At the instruction of the woman, Kate finds three pieces of paper on the piano and obediently draws a line, a cross, and a curve.
 The scraps fly to the hand of the intruder.
 In thanks, she offers Kate "my pretty red shoes.
+Take them.
 They're yours, as a gift."]

 "The Red Shoes" --